← Back to Terms

 Student Partner Service Referral Policy

 Added 13 June 2026.
-This policy applies where a student, student helper, ambassador, campus helper, neighbourhood helper, live-resume participant or other referrer displays or shares another approved provider's service as a partner service referral.
+This policy applies where a student, student helper, ambassador, campus helper, neighbourhood helper, live-resume participant or other referrer displays or shares another approved service partner's service as a partner service referral.

 1. Skill-gap referral use